balena-io/docs/shared/usingResinSync/_default.md

 * A caveat, if you are using a DSA key, some newer openSSH clients do not allow them by default.
 So you may have to add the following option to `~/.ssh/config` : `PubkeyAcceptedKeyTypes=+ssh-dss`

-* Currently resin sync works with RSA/DSA/ECDSA keys.
-So if you are using an ED25519 key, it won't be able to sync correctly.

 * Resin sync is currently permitted to device owners only.
 The owner of a device is the user who provisioned it, so you will not be able to use resin sync on devices of shared applications that you did not provision.

 ##### One last Tip!